leveille/leveille.github.com/source/_posts/2013-01-14-linux-extending-logical-volume.markdown

 ...
 ```

 The request I made was to increase the disk space from 14G to ~40G.
-That obviously isn't reflected here.
-Running the `vgdisplay` command showed the additional space though (**Free  PE / Size**):
+That additional space doesn't show up, as it's free space on the disk (it hasn't yet been assigned to a volume).
+Running the `vgdisplay` will show the additional space (**Free  PE / Size**):

 ```bash http://linux.die.net/man/8/vgdisplay
 root@outlays:~# vgdisplay